dsmceap/BlockED/Moodle-Plugin/README.md

 The modifications are minimal and only affect the QR code generation to integrate with blockchain verification.
 This allows users to easily test and evaluate the blockchain features without complex setup procedures.

 ### CustomCert Modifications Made
-The following file was modified for project demonstration:
+The following key file was modified for project demonstration:
 - **File**: `mod/customcert/element/qrcode/classes/element.php`
 - **Purpose**: Enable blockchain verification for certificate QR codes
 - **Changes**: Added a function call to check for blockchain verification before falling back to standard verification